Friday, April 5, 2024

 Working with header files and pointers was a nice throwback to my beginnings with Borland C++ back in the late 90’s.

-I learned little more about basic stuff, like properties, interfaces, built-in methods and after 3 days I started to grab the basic concept.
+I learned little more about basic stuff, like properties, services, built-in methods and after 3 days I started to grab the basic concept.
 It wasn’t that different from C#, PHP or Java after all – just different syntax, but the same approach.

 Instead of someObj.something(param) it's just [someObj something:param].
 On the downside, string concatenation takes much more space, because instead of str1 + str2 it's [str1 stringByAppendingString:str2];